Why the 2021 Oscars have no Host, again?

 In 2018 it is estimated that some 26 million people or more viewed the Oscars the night that it aired on ABC.
 This made news and was surprised because it was the very first time that the Oscars had gone below 30 million for viewership.
 Because of the lower views than the often seen 30+ million, the results quickly prompted headlines that people were massively losing interest in watching the show.
 Are they?
 If that were true then we would expect to see the views go down even further in 2019 but that is not the situation that we witnessed.
 They did the opposite, they went up a little bit which no doubt came as a surprise to many people who were convinced it would be a disaster.
 In 2019 things picked up a bit for the Academy Awards show with an estimated 29.6 million viewers or more watching the show, but that is still below the average 30 million or more that they would often pull.
 It might still be too early to tell whether people are officially losing interest if the popularity is on its way out and becoming increasingly irrelevant.

-Not only has the famous Academy Awards show had difficulty in recent years with trying to boost their views but the Oscars has also had to struggle with a great deal of controversy in recent years from host selection too, and other backlash with actors politicizing speeches.
+Not only has the famous Academy Awards show had difficulty in recent years with trying to boost their views but the Oscars has also had to struggle with a great deal of controversy in recent years from host selection too, and another backlash with actors politicizing speeches.
 It has caused a great deal of public controversy over what hosts should be selected or who might be boycotting the show to show solidarity for one cause or another.
-As for what has happened in the past with hosts, Kevin Hart is one who had previously been selected for hosting the 2019 Oscars.
+As for what has happened in the past with hosts, Kevin Hart is one who had last time been selected for hosting the 2019 Oscars.
 That didn’t work out for Hart though after some controversial comments of his from years prior came to light, he faced pressure to step down.
-As a result of the difficulty with finding a host and having to replace Hart, the Oscars officially went without a host in 2019.
-It looks like the 2020 show will again be without an official host for the Oscars too.
+As a result of the difficulty with finding a host and having to replace Hart, the Oscars officially went without a host in 2020.
+It looks like the 2021 show will again be without an official host for the Oscars too.